MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-9017-database-engine-error.md

 ## Explanation

-During a database startup SQL Server detects that a database has a large number of [virtual log files](/sql/relational-databases/sql-server-transaction-log-architecture-and-management-guide#virtual-log-files-vlfs) (VLFs) and logs this error message.
+During a database startup, SQL Server detects that a database has a large number of [virtual log files](/sql/relational-databases/sql-server-transaction-log-architecture-and-management-guide#virtual-log-files-vlfs) (VLFs) and logs this error message.
 The situations where you can encounter the error are:

 - When you start an instance of SQL Server
 - Restore a database
 - Attach a database

-The 9017 informational message that resembles the following is logged in the SQL Server error log:
+The 9017 informational message that is similar to this example is logged in the SQL Server error log:

   `Database dbName has more than n virtual log files which is excessive.
 Too many virtual log files can cause long startup and backup times.
 Consider shrinking the log and using a different growth increment to reduce the number of virtual log files.
 Too many virtual log files can adversely affect the recovery time of the database.`